-Business Attraction

-People in communities below 10,000 rated the Texas Panhandle's ability to attract business as higher than their own communities while micropolitan and Amarillo respondents believed the opposite.
-(See Chart 1.2).
-A survey respondent in a community of about 500 people said, "Business attraction/expansion is in dire need for our town.
-We are in a prime location with locations available for business but do not have the knowledge on how to attract business to our location."
-Survey respondents outside of Amarillo were not confident that their housing could support substantial job creation and respondents of all populations did not believe their workforce (qualified and available) needed to support a new major employer without the need to need to bring in a substantial outside workforce.
+The graph above depicts responses as an average in a given data set delineated by community population on a scale of 1 (Poor) to 5 (Excellent).
+Business Attraction People in communities below 10,000 rated the Texas Panhandle's ability to attract business as higher than their own communities while micropolitan and Amarillo respondents believed the opposite (see Chart 1.2).
+"Business attraction/expansion is in dire need for our town.
+We are in a prime location with locations available for business but do not have the knowledge on how to attract business to our location." - Survey Respondent in Community of 500 Survey respondents outside of Amarillo were not confident that their housing could support substantial job creation and respondents of all populations did not believe their workforce (qualified and available) needed to support a new major employer without the need to need to bring in a substantial outside workforce.
 Micropolitan cities and Amarillo respondents answered they had available incentives they were willing to use to attract business and that their community has a lifestyle that would be attractive to an outside workforce.